bhanuprakashreddypadala4545/python-daily-challange/README.md

 Basic data validation
 This project strictly follows all given constraints and avoids using list comprehension, dictionaries, filter functions, and built-in sum, max, or min functions.

+# python-daily-challange
+# python-assignment-5
+Demand Categorization System
+Problem

+This program takes integer values (requests) from the user and categorizes them into different demand levels.
+It also removes some values based on a personalization rule using the length of a name.

+Categories

+Invalid Demand: Negative values
+No Demand: Value equal to 0
+Low Demand: 1 to 20
+Moderate Demand: 21 to 50
+High Demand: Above 50

+How It Works

+The program first takes the number of inputs and then reads all values.
+Each value is checked and placed into the correct category.
+Valid values are counted, and negative values are treated as invalid.
+Then, the length of a given name is calculated and a personalization value is found using length mod 3.
+If result is 0, low demand values are removed.
+If result is 1, high demand values are removed.
+If result is 2, both low and high demand values are removed.

+Output

+The program displays the name length, personalization value, total valid requests, number of removed requests, and the final categorized lists.